MahamKhurram2/Hogsmade-Cafe/README.md

-# Hogsmade Cafe - Food Website
+# Hogsmeade Cafe - Food Website

 Welcome to **Hogsmade Cafe**!
 This website is a Harry Potter-themed food website designed for a cafe, featuring pages such as login, home, menu, deals, cart, and a payment form.
 This project was built using HTML, CSS, and Bootstrap to create a visually appealing, responsive experience for users.